Make Your Own Bird Food: Suet & Seed Mixes

-Make Your Own Bird Food: Suet & Seed Mixes

-  Our homemade bird food recipes can be made at any time of the year, but especially in the cold winter months when natural resources are scarce.
+Our homemade bird food recipes can be made at any time of the year, but especially in the colder months when natural resources are scarce.
 When is it OK or not OK to feed birds?
 When should you put out bird feeders?
-See our tips.
+See our tips for advice.

 For many of us, it’s a great joy to watch and study our feathered friends.
 In the winter, experts maintain that the best way to birdwatch is in a comfortable chair by the window (and we would agree).
 By keeping a feeder stocked with bird food, you can attract birds that will stay with you until spring.